techx/faqbot/README.md

 ### Contributing

-Try to use [black](https://github.com/ambv/black) and follow that style for everything oustide of `legacy/`.
+Try to use [black](https://github.com/ambv/black) and follow that style for everything outside of `legacy/`.
 Contribute by opening pull requests and report bugs by creating issues.
-Email parsing in general is nasty so opening bugs for parsing errors will be really helpful.
+Email parsing in general is nasty, so opening bugs for parsing errors will be really helpful.

 ## License
 Copyright (c) 2018-2019 Shreyas Kapur.
 Released under AGPLv3.
 See [LICENSE.md](LICENSE.md) for details.